hortonworks-gallery/ambari-blueprints-view/README.md

   - ![Image](../master/screenshots/start-Hbase.png?raw=true)

 - Check HBase status:
   - Select "HBase status" from the dropdown and click Submit.
-Notice that it is now started
+Notice that state is now "STARTED"
   - ![Image](../master/screenshots/status-Hbase-started.png?raw=true)

 - Notice that the status check APIs did not require a request body but the stop/start ones did